This article describes system requirements for agentless backups to a Datto appliance.

 Are VMware snapshots a good backup strategy?
 Should I take some manually and keep them around just in case?

 Snapshots are useful as a secondary backup method for short-term or ad-hoc backups.

-While snapshots are growing in size, the entire LUN on which a VM resides will be locked by the Datto appliance, slowing down I/O performance for that VM and all other VMs sharing the same LUN.
+While snapshots are growing in size, the Datto appliance will lock the entire LUN on which a VM resides, thereby slowing down I/O performance for that VM and all other VMs sharing the same LUN.

 Keeping snapshots for an extended period will impact the performance of your production VMs.